Ficool

 "Almost exactly what my officers suggested," he murmured.
 "Maybe even better."

-He rubbed a hand across his face.
 Lucian had always been different.
 Unlike his older sister, he never cried as a child.
-Lucian only watched and observed his surroundings.
-As he grew older, he made few friends and preferred reading alone.
+He only watched others.
+As he grew up, he made no friends and preferred reading alone.
+Luke had sometimes worried about that.
+But Lucian kept showing ideas that no child could gain from reading alone.
+Something that would draw attention he wasn't sure Lucian was ready for.

 Luke handed him a stack of papers.
 "Give these plans to the officers.
 Make sure every man understands the orders.
-We move soon."
+We will move soon."

 Tyrion nodded.
 "Understood."

 After he left, Luke walked outside.
 The late afternoon sun cast a warm golden light over the outpost.
-Soldiers stood waiting—focused, disciplined.
+Soldiers stood waiting, focused, disciplined.

 He scanned their faces and raised his voice.

 "As you know, there are those who have entered our land.
-Pests hiding in the shadows, running illegal operations and spreading corruption.
+Pests hide in the shadows, running illegal operations and spreading corruption.
 It is our duty to stop them.
 We serve as the sword and shield of our Mighty Sovereign."

 A breath.
 A tightening in his chest.